 1. Italian Yellow Flat Beans With Olive Oil, Garlic, and Tomatoes

 The colors in Dina Honke‘s recipe for Italian Yellow Flat Beans With Olive Oil, Garlic, and Tomatoes are perfect for springtime.
 Flat beans, also known as wax beans, are cooked with the simple flavors of olive oil, garlic, and fresh heirloom tomatoes.
-The beans are tender, delicious, and they make a beautiful Easter side dish.
+The beans are tender and delicious, and they make a beautiful Easter side dish.

 2. Parmesan Roasted Potato Salad